markjsc/RpgGameEngine/Hitcents.Interview/ReadMe.md

   modifications at runtime).
 This is mostly out of habit based on my experience in paradigms with constantly-shifting assumptions (i.e. concurrent operations, unreliable data, etc).
-* I've become accustomed to relying on ReSharper and Visual Studio Enterprise to help me get by with lazy keyboard habits and the like.
-I don't have the same toolset on my personal PC (where I did the interview development).
-So this is probably a bit more sloppy and less professional than my normal output, at least as long as the toolset crutch exists.
+* I've become accustomed to relying on ReSharper and Visual Studio Enterprise to help me get by with lazy keyboard habits, unit test coverage verification and the like.
+I don't have the same toolset on my personal PC (where I did the interview  development) - I only have Visual Studio 2015 Community Edition.
+  So this is probably a bit more sloppy and less professional than my normal output, at least until I break my addiction to tooling!